bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 published: true
 language: en
 ---
-Businesses large and small must monitor the location, status, and condition of their physical assets in real time to improve **asset utilization**, reduce losses, enhance **productivity**, and maintain a competitive edge.
-This introductory guide will walk you through the essentials of asset tracking, including the benefits, core technologies, and how to choose the **right asset tracking solution** for your business.
+**Businesses large and small must monitor the location, status, and condition of their physical assets in real time to improve asset utilization, reduce losses, enhance productivity, and maintain a competitive edge.
+This introductory guide will walk you through the essentials of asset tracking, including the benefits, core technologies, and how to choose the right asset tracking solution for your business.**

 ## What is Asset Tracking?